 Steve Mullen - Public Works

-We are still restricted to 10 people in the clubhouse.
+We are still restricted to 10 people in the clubhouse which is currently closed.
 Broadcasting on Facebook Live.
 No outside seating.

 We're on the beautiful Chowan River in Chowan County, part of northeastern North Carolina.
 The Arrowhead Property Owners Association represent over 800 members of whom approximately 300 are either permanent residents or seasonal residents within Arrowhead Beach.
 Many of those who live in Arrowhead are retired but there are a sufficient number of younger families to assure a diverse neighborhood.
 The ambience is very pleasant.